Does stem cell therapy regrow cartilage?

 - When stem cell therapy works and does not work for your knee pain

-In our office we focus on bone marrow aspirate or “bone marrow stem cell therapy.”
+In our office, we focus on bone marrow aspirate or “bone marrow stem cell therapy.”
 This is will be discussed below.

 I am “bone on bone.”
 “My mom is bone on bone.”
 “My dad is bone on bone.”

-The predominant number of emails we get are someone who has bone on bone knee or bone on bone hip, or, their aging parents are in a lot of pain and they do not want them to go through the joint replacement surgery.
+The predominant number of emails we get are from someone who has bone on bone knee or bone on bone hip, or, their aging parents are in a lot of pain and they do not want them to go through the joint replacement surgery.
 The obvious goal of the treatment that these people or the adult children of aging parents is the avoidance of a knee replacement or hip replacement by growing back the “missing” cartilage.

 These are the questions we get:

-My 78 year old mother
+My 78-year-old mother

-- My mother is 78 year old.
+- My mother is 78 years old.
 She has bone on bone in both knees and has been told for years that she needs both knees replaced.
 She still does not want the surgery.
 Can stem cells help her?

-In early 2017, doctors writing in the medical journal Stem Cells International wrote that “Although the role of stem cells in cartilage regeneration is certain, the mechanism underlying this process in cartilage repair is not yet clear.
-The full range of limitations and possibilities, with respect to clinical application of various stem cells, remains to be established, but the advantages of stem cells seem obvious.”(1)
+In early 2017, doctors writing in the medical journal Stem Cells International (6) wrote that “Although the role of stem cells in cartilage regeneration is certain, the mechanism underlying this process in cartilage repair is not yet clear.
+The full range of limitations and possibilities, with respect to clinical application of various stem cells, remains to be established, but the advantages of stem cells seem obvious.”